postatum/dealerships_sales_forecasting/README.md

 ## Syntetic Additions
 Along with the base dataset, we have chosen to include additional features to enhance the dataset focused on real-world metrics.
 After much consideration, we have chosen to add the following features:

-- Family Size - Feature to capute the size of the purchasers family as that is a key buying consideration
+- Family Size - size of the purchasers family as that is a key buying consideration
 - Gas Milage - Fuel efficient is one of the top 5 decision factors when buying a vehicle
 - Crash Test Score - Along with fuel efficiency, safety rating of a vehicle is a strong driver of purchasing decision